sorainnosia/PDFMaker/README.md

 ## Features

-- **HTML to PDF Conversion** - Convert HTML documents with full CSS support
+- **HTML to PDF Conversion** - Convert HTML documents with common CSS support
 - **Multiple Paper Sizes** - Support for A4, A3, Letter, and Legal paper sizes
-- **CSS Styling** - Full support for modern CSS including Flexbox, Grid, and more
+- **CSS Styling** - Support for modern CSS including Flexbox, Grid, and more
 - **Page Breaks** - Control pagination with `break-before: page` and `break-after: page`
 - **Custom Fonts** - Support for various font families and styles
 - **Images & SVG** - Embed images and SVG graphics in your PDFs
 - **Tables** - Full table support with borders, backgrounds, and cell styling
-- **Cross-Platform** - Available as CLI tool, library, and Android app

 ## Installation